 Ultimately, whether you’re new to hydrotherapy or a seasoned soaker, knowing the optimal temperatures and ratios of what to put in your baths can be a game changer that takes this common self-care treatment to the next level.

-Here are 4 unique mental health bath rituals to try at home:
+Below, we spotlight four unique mental health bath rituals to try at home.
+Enjoy!